 My minis also love this turkey.
 The meat is so tender and falls easily off the bone, they enjoyed this festive meal multiples this weekend … and took away any leftovers for us!
 I mean isn’t the point of cooking turkey leftovers for turkey sandwiches?

-More easy turkey recipes:
+More ideas like this easy turkey recipe:

 - Rosemary & Juniper Roast Turkey